ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Showers and thunderstorms likely before 1am, then a slight chance of showers and thunderstorms.
 Partly cloudy, with a low
          around 65.
-Southwest wind 7 to 13 mph, with gusts as high as 23 mph.<br></div>
+Southwest wind 7 to 13 mph, with gusts as high as 23 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">